AdamTomaja/dev-toolkit/README.md

 * application - must be existing name of one of configured applications
 * cmd - arguments for applications, ${parameter-name} can be used here.
 * group - string - if set, the preset will be displayed in group, can be any string
-* presets - list of preset names - if set, preset will be interpreted as compound.
-That means all presets from the list will be executed
+* presets - list of preset names or maps of compound presets - if set, preset will be interpreted as compound.
+That means all presets from the list.

+## Child preset
+* preset - string - name of preset
+* ignorable - boolean - if set to true, this preset can exit with status different than 0 and compound preset will be continued

+will be executed

 ```javascript